-Dozens injured in Barcelona train accident
+Dozens injured in Barcelona train crash

-(CNN)At least 40 people are injured after a train accident at a station in Barcelona, Spain, emergency services said Friday.
+(CNN)More than 50 people have been injured in a train crash at a major railway station in Barcelona, emergency services said Friday.

-The Catalan Emergency Services initially said at least 48 people had been hurt in the incident, which it described as an accident.
+The Catalan Emergency Services revised the number hurt to 54 after earlier giving numbers ranging from 40 to 48.

-It happened during rush hour Friday morning at the Estacion de Francia, a major railway station in the western Spanish city.
+The crash, which it described as an accident, happened during rush hour Friday morning at the Estacion de Francia, a major railway station in the western Spanish city.

-In its latest update, the emergency services said one of the injured was in serious condition, with 18 in a less serious condition, including the train conductor.
-Another 20 suffered minor injuries.
+One person is seriously injured, 19 people are in a less serious condition, including the train conductor, and another 34 people suffered minor injuries, the emergency services said.

 The department earlier said at least 18 people required hospitalization.